mockuser404/codingmystery_in_go/README.md

 My attempt in go.

-It would be helpful if someone could review it once and suggest any improvements.
+It would be helpful if someone could review it once and suggest any improvements in any of the following.

 - coding style
 - project layout